-On the last day of Rupin Pass Trek we had decided that our next would be Chadar Trek and from June 2017 we started planning.
-With many trek companies in the market it is difficult to pick the one.
+On the last day of the Rupin Pass Trek, we decided that our next would be the Chadar Trek and in June 2017 we started planning.
+With many trek companies in the market, it is difficult to pick the one.
 As we had previously trekked with TTH, we decided to go with them again.
-So we were eagerly waiting for the TTH to start the booking of Chadar and on the first week of July 2017 we booked the trek and this was the start of only trek in the world which is on a frozen river at 11000 ft with sub-zero temperature.
-As I already had all the necessary trek accessories and blessed with good stamina, decide to go for the trek without any special shopping and preparation.
-Things that I bought prior to trek was Gum Boots, one more thermal and extra layer of socks that to in Leh market.
+So we were eagerly waiting for the TTH to start the booking of Chadar and on the first week of July 2017 we booked the trek this was the start of the only trek in the world which is on a frozen river at 11000 ft with sub-zero temperature.
+As I already had all the necessary trek accessories and was blessed with good stamina, decided to go for the trek without any special shopping and preparation.
+Things that I bought prior to trek were Gum Boots, one more thermal, and an extra layer of socks that to in Leh market.

-Chadar Trek had been on my wish list from the last two years, ever since I started Trekking.
-And After months of anticipation, finally the day arrived.
-We boarded the flight on 20th January, 2018 from Mumbai to Delhi and then next morning to Leh.
+Chadar Trek has been on my wish list for the last two years, ever since I started Trekking.
+After months of anticipation, finally, the day arrived.
+We boarded the flight on 20th January 2018 from Mumbai to Delhi and then the next morning to Leh.

 Leh